Pan-STARRS Pixel Analysis : Source Detection and Characterization: Background

-A second version of PSPhot used in the PV3 analysis is called PSPhotFullForce.
-In this version, a set of image all representing the same pixels are processed together, with the positions of sources to be analysed loaded from a supplied file.
-In this version the analysis, sources are not discovered -- only the supplied sources are considered.
+Another variant of \ippprog{psphot} used in the PV3 analysis is called \ippprog{psphotFullForce}.
+In this variant, a set of image all representing the same pixels are processed together, with the positions of sources to be analyzed loaded from a supplied file.
+In this variant of the analysis, sources are not discovered -- only the supplied sources are considered.
 PSF models are determined for each exposure and the forced PSF photometry is measured for all sources.
 A subset of sources may also be used to measure forced galaxy shape parameters.
 As described below, a grid of galaxy models are fitted based on the supplied guess model.

-\section{PSPhot Design Goals}
+\section{\nocode{psphot} Design Goals}

-PSPhot has a number of important requirements that it must meet, and a number of design goals which we believe will help to make usable in a wide range of circumstances.
-The critical requirements of the Pan-STARRS IPP which drive the requirements for PSPhot:

-\begin{itemize} \item {\bf 10 millimagnitude photometric accuracy}.
-For PSPhot, this implies that the measured photometry of stellar objects must be substantially better than this 10 mmag since the photometry error per image is combined with an error in the flat-field calibration and an error in measuring the atmospheric effects.
-We have set a goal for PSPhot of 3mmag photometric consistency for bright stars between pairs of images obtained in photometric conditions at the same pointing, ie to remove sensitivity to flat-field errors.
+\ippprog{psphot} has a number of important requirements that it must meet, and a number of design goals which we believe will help to make it usable in a wide range of circumstances.
+The critical astronomy-driven measurement goals of the Pan-STARRS project, which drive the design of \ippprog{psphot}, are the photometric accuracy goal (10 millimagntudes) and the astrometric accuracy goal (10 milliarcseconds).
+For \ippprog{psphot}, the photometry accuracy goal implies that the measured photometry of stellar sources must be substantially better than this 10 mmag goal since the photometry error per image is combined with an error in the flat-field calibration and an error in measuring the atmospheric effects.
+We have set a goal for \ippprog{psphot} of 3mmag photometric consistency for bright stars between pairs of images obtained in photometric conditions at the same pointing, ie to remove sensitivity to flat-field errors.
 This goal splits the difference between the three main contributors and still allows some leeway.
 This requirement must be met for well-sampled images and images with only modest undersampling.